Marcos Maidana: Maidana vs. Mayweather Jr. II

 On 10 July 2014, Mayweather made the announcement that a rematch with Maidana (35–4, 31 KOs) was confirmed.
-The fight was to take place on 13 September 2014, at the MGM Grand Garden Arena, with Mayweather's WBA (Super), WBC and The Ring welterweight titles at stake, as well as Mayweather's WBC light middleweight title.
+The fight was to take place on 13 September 2014, at the MGM Grand Garden Arena, with Mayweather's WBA (Unified), WBC and The Ring welterweight titles at stake, as well as Mayweather's WBC light middleweight title.
 The fight was billed as "Mayhem".

 In front of 16,144 at the MGM Grand, Mayweather defeated Maidana via unanimous decision.
 Unlike the first fight, Mayweather came out better prepared for Maidana's style.
 The final judges' scores were 115–112, 116–111, and 116–111.
 ESPN scored it wider for Mayweather at 119–108.
 Despite a moment at the end of round 3 where Maidana rocked Floyd, Mayweather did not allow Maidana to land any overhand right, with the punch stats showing Maidana connecting 128 of 572 shots (22%).
 Mayweather had 51% connect rate landing 166 of 326.

 A bizarre moment occurred in round 8, whilst in a headlock, Maidana appeared to have bitten Mayweather's left hand.
 Mayweather explained this in the post fight, "I didn't know what it was.
 Something happened and then my fingers were numb.
 After the eighth round my fingers were numb.
 I could only use my other hand.
 He bit me.
 I realized he bit me.
 We were tangled in the middle of the ring and all of a sudden I felt something on my left hand."
 Maidana denied the bite, "Maybe he thinks I'm a dog, but I never bit him.
 He was rubbing my eyes that round.
 He may have had his glove in my mouth, but I never bit him."
 After round 9, Maidana appeared to be confused as he started walking towards the wrong corner.
 Mayweather immediately ran towards him to point to his corner, much to the amusement of the crowd.
 Maidana was unhappy with the final verdict and thought he won the fight, "If the judges want to give the fight to fighters that run, they can give it to him.
 I was attacking all the time.
 Maybe I'm wrong, but I thought that I was the aggressor.
 I kept my plan to be aggressive but he kept holding and pushing.
 I don't want to waste my time with a third fight.
 I trained with all my heart to get this type of result.
 This is not fair.
 There's not reason for another fight."
 For the sequel, Mayweather earned a minimum of $32 million and Maidana earned a career high $3 million.

 The fight did well on PPV, a reported 925,000 households bought the fight, generating $60 million.
 The live gate grossed nearly $15 million, putting it at number 5 in the top 35 boxing gates.